aarongerbrandt/csc-303-game-2023/design/playerTank.md

 * I should try to build the PlayerTank class in a way that powerups or other modifyers can change the behavior of the player tank.

 ## How This Interacts with Other New Content
-* Should use the Fire method in the cannon controller classes
+* Should use the Fire method in the shoot controller classes
 * Should be dealt damage from bullets
 * Shouldn't collide with walls
 * Shouldn't collide with other tanks